sbalfe/all-notes/code/cpp/summary/core_concept_summaries.md

 >
 > - Review POD types, class layouts as defined in the [Class section.](#Classes, OOP, ...)
 > - Review how type traits are implemented for a variety of examples.
 Notably review the Cppcon video.
-> - Review The containers in the standard library, from a performance and use case perspective
+> - Review The containers in the standard library, from a performance and use case perspective ==IMPORTANT==
->   - Notably review the erase remove idiom.
+>   - Ranges, iterators, algorithms, containers ...
+> - Understand C++20 modules ==IMPORTANT==
+> - Review The standard library as a whole looking at useful features ==IMPORTANT==
-> - Understand vector and string class under the h
+> - Understand vector and string class under the hood - create your own maybe.
 > - Understand Placement new
+> - Understand bit manipulation from learncpp or elsewhere and why its useful ==IMPORTANT==.
-> - Start collating a better understanding of template metaprogramming.
+> - Start collating a better understanding of template metaprogramming. ==IMPORTANT==
+>   - Concepts, CRTP
 >   - https://www.vishalchovatiya.com/variadic-template-cpp-implementing-unsophisticated-tuple/
-> - Review auto rules.
+> - Review & summarise auto rules. ==IMPORTANT==
-> - Summarise auto deduction rules
 > - Templates ... operator.
+> - Clean up typing section ==IMPORTANT==
+> - Merge learncpp stuff on log slide into here - **not important but good**, notable topics to review
+>   - Bit manipulation
 > - Cppcon
 >   - [Memory Allocators](https://www.youtube.com/watch?v=nZNd5FjSquk&t=538s)
 >   - [Type Erasure](https://www.youtube.com/watch?v=tbUCHifyT24)